Jack Suwinski Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- The Giants have a 3.95 team ERA that ranks 10th across all league pitching staffs.
+- The Giants' 3.95 team ERA ranks 10th among all MLB pitching staffs.

-- Giants pitchers combine to give up the fifth-fewest home runs in baseball (93 total, one per game).
+- Giants pitchers combine to surrender 94 home runs (one per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.